nomasters/handshake/design-docs/handshake-core.md

 Assuming default Settings that Bob is using a chat strategy this includes:

-- Hashmap for latest messsages
+- Hashmap for latest messages
 - IPFS for message storage
-- secretbox for the cipher
+- secret box for the cipher

 Posting a message follows this process:

 - Open Handshake App
-- Authenticate with passcode, which decryptes chat data
+- Authenticate with pass code, which decrypts chat data
 - Enter a chat session
 - Compose a message
-- a temp file is generated for the submitted message during the submission process with status
+- a state lock file is generated for the submitted message during the submission process with status
-- The message is client side encrypted with a randomly seleted lookuphash
+- The message is client side encrypted with a randomly selected lookup hash
-- The lookuphash + key are deleted from the hashlist
+- The lookup hash + key are deleted from the hash list
 - The message is submitted to the message storage and an IPFS hash is returned
-- The IPFS hash is encrtypted with a randomly selected lookup hash
+- The IPFS hash is encrypted with a randomly selected lookup hash
-- The lookuphash + key are deleted from the hashlist
+- The lookup hash + key are deleted from the hash list
 - The encrypted IPFS hash is submitted to hashmap using one or more hashmap private keys
 - The message is added to the chat log
-- the temp file for the message is deleted
+- the state lock file for the message is deleted

 Checking messages: